 CELL-760.
 Cell Biology Seminar.
 Seminars in which oral presentations upon a topic are given by the graduate students enrolled.
 This is offered twice per year, and the faculty member in charge as well as the general topic vary.
 The student is evaluated primarily on his/her class presentation; the evaluation is based on organization, accuracy, and thoroughness of presentation.
 1 s.h.
 All.

 CELL-762.
 Topics in Developmental Biology.
 Introduces primary literature from areas of current research in developmental biology.
 Topics to be covered include the origin of cell lineages, control of cell differentiation, gene regulation of embryonic patterning, cell-cell and cell-matrix interactions, and programmed cell death.
 This course is intended for graduate students.
 Prerequisite: permission of instructor.
 2 s.h.
 Spring.

 CELL-764.
 Topics in Cell Biology.
 Specific subdisciplines in cell biology are reviewed in-depth.
 The current literature in the field is read and carefully critiqued by the students and presented by them for discussion.
 Possible alternatives in interpretation of data are offered, as well as the design of experiments which would help to clarify the research problem.
 1-4 s.h.
 Spring.

 CELL-770.
 Special Projects in Cell Biology.
-Individual Cell Biology and Anatomy staff members guide limited numbers of students in the pursuit of new knowledge.
+Individual Regenerative Medicine and Cell Biology and Anatomy staff members guide limited numbers of students in the pursuit of new knowledge.
 Intended for those students desiring research experience in the topics of current interest in anatomy, but open to those who would pursue relevant and realistic projects of their own design.
 Prerequisite: permission of instructor.
 1-9 s.h.
 All.